-On paper these practices mind sound quite similar.
-And you might even think that guided meditation is better than silent meditation if only because it is easier.
+On paper, guided meditation and silent meditation sound similar.
+And you might even think that the guided version is better if only because it is easier.

-But when we dig a little deeper, we realise that there are in fact huge differences between guided meditation and meditation.
+But when we dig a little deeper, we realise that there are in fact huge differences between them.

-The primary difference between guided meditation and meditation is that guided meditation involves listening to someone else’s voice to lead us through our practice.
+The primary difference between guided meditation and meditating in silence is that guided involves listening to someone else’s voice lead us through our practice.

-This might not seem like a big deal at first, but once you understand the true nature of meditation it does become significant.
+This might not seem like a big deal at first.
+However, once you understand the true nature of meditation it does become significant.

-When we meditate, we focus the mind on one thing.
-In traditional meditation we focus on a meditative object such as the breath.
-We focus one-hundred percent of the mind on this object.
+When we meditate, we focus the mind on one thing (in most techniques, with a few exceptions).
+In traditional practice, we focus on an object such as the breath.
+We focus one-hundred per cent of the mind on this object.
 This reduces mental activity and creates one-pointed focus.
-When we do this, we are purely observing the object of meditation (i.e. we are practicing mindfulness).
+When we do this, we are purely observing the object of meditation.

-To achieve this level of observation we need absolute focus, which is why we focus the mind 100% on the breath or on another meditation object.
-Focusing 100% on one thing is imperative in order to produce the mental calmness (Samatha) that we need to create insight (Vipassana).
+To achieve this level of internal observation we need absolute focus.
+Hence why we focus the mind 100% on the breath or on another object.
+Focusing 100% on one thing is imperative to produce mental calmness (Samatha).
+And we need calmness to create insight (Vipassana).

-This is where guided meditation and meditation differ.
-Obviously, guided meditation is not as good as silent meditation when it comes to focusing because it involves listening to someone else’s voice.
-This means that we are no longer focusing 100% on one thing.
-The mind is continually jumping between listening to the instructor and meditating on the object of meditation.
-Therefore, it is, quite logically, impossible to have either complete mental stillness or one-hundred percent focus.
-And in this way you might wonder if guided meditation is really meditation at all.
+This is where guided and silent meditation differ.
+Obviously, guided is not as effective as silent when it comes to focusing because it involves listening to someone else’s voice.
+Therefore, we’re not focusing 100% on one thing.

-Because we cannot have one hundred percent focus in guided meditation, we cannot truly cultivate Samatha (calmness) and therefore cannot cultivate Vipassana (Insight).
+Because we cannot have one hundred per cent focus, we cannot truly cultivate Samatha (calmness).
+And so, we cannot cultivate Vipassana (Insight).

-Now, I know what you’re thinking: you don’t care about “Samatha” and “Vipassana”, you want health and happiness.
+Now, I know what you’re thinking.
+You don’t care about “Samatha” and “Vipassana”.
+You want health and happiness.
 Right.
-The thing is, you need Samatha (calmness) and Vipassana (Insight) to actually get the health benefits of meditation.
+The thing is, you need Samatha (calmness) and Vipassana (Insight) to get the health benefits.

 You are probably already aware of the benefits of meditation.
-But what you might not know is that you will not get the same benefits of traditional meditation if you use guided meditations.
+But what you might not know is that you will not get the same benefits of if you use guided recordings.

-To understand why, we need to look at how meditation works both scientifically and philosophically.
+To understand why, we need to look at some science.

 The majority of the benefits of meditation come from two facts.
-Firstly, that meditation leads to the calming of the mind.
-And secondly, that meditation provides insight into the mind and makes us more conscious of mental processes, which therefore makes us less reactive to mental phenomena (thoughts, feelings, sensations, etc.).
+Firstly, that it leads to calmness.
+And secondly, that it provides insight into the mind and makes us more conscious of mental processes.
+In turn, this makes us less reactive to mental phenomena (thoughts, feelings, sensations, etc.).

 Focusing the mind on one thing produces inner stillness because there is no movement of mind.